bhnord/activities/README.md

 **06/10 12:00PM - 06/10 04:00PM @ Winthrop Square**
 Browse unique nature-inspired art and gifts from local artists in a pop-up market from your local plant shop, Sprout!
 <a href="https://www.instagram.com/p/DJ9_4VUuH0r/?igsh=djdjdjZxbmNjb2h1&img_index=1" target="_blank">info link</a>

+# Wednesday, June 11, 2025

+### Kelleher Rose Garden 2025 Bloom

+**06/06 07:00AM - 06/27 05:00PM @ Kelleher Rose Garden**
+The Kelleher Rose Garden, located in Boston’s Back Bay Fens, will be in full bloom from the beginning to the middle of June.
+<a href="https://www.emeraldnecklace.org/venue/kelleher-rose-garden/" target="_blank">info link</a>

+### Concerts in the Courtyard at Boston Public Library

+**06/06 12:30PM - 08/29 01:30PM @ Boston Public Library Courtyard**
+The courtyard of the Central Library in Copley Square is one of Boston's most beautiful havens from the hustle and bustle of the city.
+<a href="https://www.bpl.org/concerts-in-the-courtyard/" target="_blank">info link</a>

+### Movies on the Lawn at Assembly Row

+**06/05 08:00PM - 08/07 10:30PM @ The Lawn (located between Club Volo and Caffè Nero)**
+There's a new reason to visit Assembly Row every week, so mark your calendars and bring your friends and family because Summer nights just got a whole lot better!
+<a href="https://www.eventbrite.com/cc/thursdays-on-the-lawn-4324923" target="_blank">info link</a>

+### Summer in the City 2025: Free Live Music on the Harborwalk

+**06/06 06:00PM - 08/28 10:00PM @ Boston Harbor Hotel**
+The annual Summer in the City series returns for the 2025 season, kicking off a summer of first class waterfront entertainment at the iconic Boston Harbor Hotel.
+<a href="https://www.bostonharborhotel.com/culinary/summer-in-the-city/" target="_blank">info link</a>

+### Kelleher Rose Garden 2025 Bloom

+**06/06 07:00AM - 06/27 05:00PM @ Kelleher Rose Garden**
+The Kelleher Rose Garden, located in Boston’s Back Bay Fens, will be in full bloom from the beginning to the middle of June.
+<a href="https://www.emeraldnecklace.org/venue/kelleher-rose-garden/" target="_blank">info link</a>

+### Summer in the City 2025: Free Live Music on the Harborwalk

+**06/06 06:00PM - 08/28 10:00PM @ Boston Harbor Hotel**
+The annual Summer in the City series returns for the 2025 season, kicking off a summer of first class waterfront entertainment at the iconic Boston Harbor Hotel.
+<a href="https://www.bostonharborhotel.com/culinary/summer-in-the-city/" target="_blank">info link</a>

+### Concerts in the Courtyard at Boston Public Library

+**06/06 12:30PM - 08/29 01:30PM @ Boston Public Library Courtyard**
+The courtyard of the Central Library in Copley Square is one of Boston's most beautiful havens from the hustle and bustle of the city.
+<a href="https://www.bpl.org/concerts-in-the-courtyard/" target="_blank">info link</a>

+### Island Creek Oysters Pop-up Raw Bar Seaport

+**06/06 11:00AM - 09/25 11:00PM @ Island Creek Seaport Popup**
+Island Creek Oysters is bringing the briny magic of its legendary Duxbury raw bar to Boston’s Seaport.
+<a href="https://shop.islandcreekoysters.com/pages/island-creek-raw-bar-seaport" target="_blank">info link</a>

+### International Day of Play 2025

+**06/11 10:00AM - 06/11 02:00PM @ City Hall Plaza**
+Join the City of Boston and friends to celebrate and experience the power of play on June 11, the first International Day of Play!
+<a href="https://www.boston.gov/calendar/international-day-play-2025" target="_blank">info link</a>

+### Downtown Sour Smash Disco Party & Beer Release

+**06/11 05:30PM - 06/11 08:30PM @ Sam Adams Boston Taproom**
+Join us for the release our newest collaboration brew, Downtown Sour Smash, with our friends and Downtown Boston neighbors from Democracy Brewing!
+<a href="https://www.eventbrite.com/e/downtown-sour-smash-disco-party-beer-release-tickets-1368064801649?utm-campaign=social&utm-content=attendeeshare&utm-medium=discovery&utm-term=listing&utm-source=cp&aff=ebdsshcopyurl" target="_blank">info link</a>

+### Community Gathering for Racial Justice --- The Cost of Forgetting: Why Anti-Blackness Still Defines America

+**06/11 07:30PM - 06/11 09:00PM @ Somerville Community Growing Center**
+Join us for an evening of connection and dialogue as we gather to advance racial justice in Somerville.
+<a href="https://www.thegrowingcenter.org/2025" target="_blank">info link</a>

+### Queer Trivia at Barlette

+**06/11 06:30PM - 06/11 09:30PM @ Barlette**
+Think you’re the sharpest queer in the room?
+<a href="https://resy.com/cities/boston-ma/venues/barlette/events/queer-trivia-2025-05-14?date=2025-05-14&seats=2" target="_blank">info link</a>